Adaptive Mesh Methods on Compact Manifolds via Optimal Transport and Optimal Information Transport

-Classical methods in imaging sciences consist of positive scalar image functions composed from the right by transformations~\cite{Younes}.
-That is, given a mapping $T$, the source density by a density function $f_0$ and the target by $f_1$, classical techniques compute $f_0 \circ T = f_1$.
-Typically, classical methods consists of feature detection, feature matching, transform model estimation, and image resampling and transformation, as explained in~\cite{imageregistration}.
-Features can consist of Fourier components, eigenvalues, \textit{et cetera}.
-Non-classical methods, like Optimal Transport and Optimal Information Transport, allow the transformation to act as a pullback on the density, that is $\left\vert D T \right\vert f_0 \circ T = f_1$.
-This generalization has particular benefit in that it allows for proving the existence of a diffeomorphic mapping over a much wider range of densities $f_0$ and $f_1$.

 Optimal Transport density matching in non-Euclidean geometries is a field of study in which much progress on the theoretical side has been made recently, see the following for examples of this large line of work~\cite{mccann, LoeperReg, Loeper_OTonSphere, figalli, villanistability, loepervillani}.
-Recently, the authors in~\cite{HT_OTonSphere, HT_OTonSphere2} introduced a numerical convergence framework and convergent numerical scheme for the PDE formulation of the optimal transport problem on the sphere which included the traditional squared geodesic cost $c(x,y) = \frac{1}{2} d_{\mathbb{S}^2}(x,y)^2$.
+Recently, the authors in~\cite{HT_OTonSphere, HT_OTonSphere2} introduced a numerical convergence framework and convergent numerical scheme for the PDE formulation of the optimal transport problem on the sphere which included, as one application, the traditional squared geodesic cost $c(x,y) = \frac{1}{2} d_{\mathbb{S}^2}(x,y)^2$.
 The convergence framework addressed situations where the solutions $u$ of the PDE formulation are known to be \textit{a priori} smooth (that is, at least $C^2$) as well as nonsmooth (but still $C^1$).
 This convergence framework required that the numerical schemes were consistent, stable in the average value, and monotone and achieved compactness via a Lipschitz constraint imposed on the PDE level.
+Preliminary results in~\cite{HT_OTonSphere2} showed the success of using Optimal Transport on the sphere for moving mesh methods.
+In this manuscript, we demonstrate the results in cases where the provably convergent numerical scheme for Optimal Transport on the sphere in~\cite{HT_OTonSphere2} is successful and unsuccessful for applications.